aaronicsubstances/bridge-arithmetic/README.md

 Algebra parts of early algebra proposal are algebraic expression evaluation and equation solving.

-- developing proficiency in arithmetic of integers
-- developing proficiency in arithmetic of rational numbers involving negative numbers.
+- developing proficiency in arithmetic of integers and rational numbers involving negative numbers.
 - expression evaluation (aka "substitution") mainly involving only the four basic arithmetic operations
   - includes drilling in convention of concatenation for multiplication
   - can include powers, roots, trigonometry and logarithms